normseth/ci-demo/doc/readme.md

 # Automation and Orchestration

-The goal of this project is walk an end-to-end path of continuous integration with both application and infrastructure code, and to do so at a low enough level that the impact of design and tooling choices can be seen.
+The goal of this project is to walk an end-to-end path of continuous integration with both application and infrastructure code, and to do so at a low enough level that the impact of design and tooling choices can be seen.

 A few questions I want to answer:
 * What is the scope of "complete" task?